schmelling/clock_evo/open_notebook/README.md

 Outlook should include:

-* a bullet list of things that should be worked on in the next week
+* bullet list of things that should be worked on in the next week

 this includes tasks, which will be started in that week and might continue in the following week.